GeorgeMP388/ramp-up-app/devops-rampup/README.md

 - Bash Shell Scripting II
 - Local Security Principles

-***BIWEEKLY ACTIVITIES:***

-Fortnightly activities will be carried out.
-This activities takes turns every 15 days and should be planned and executed by the mentor/mentee(owned by the mentee) in order to reinforce the themes of the week book chapter.
-The activity can be anything you want, from a game to a workshop.
-The main idea is to share your ideas, experiences in an meaningful and fun way.

-*Week-by-week linux themes are in the archives of the teams group(Introduction to Linux)*
 ### 1. SCM: Set up git-flow

 The objective of this challenge is to set up git-flow on a bitbucket repository.
 You will be provided with access to create the branch strategy you need.